steven2358/awesome-generative-ai/README.md

 - [Kite](https://www.kite.com/) - Kite adds AI powered code completions to your code editor, giving developers superpowers.
 - [MutableAI](https://mutable.ai/) - AI Accelerated Software Development.

-### Academia
-- [Elicit](https://elicit.org/) - Elicit uses language models to help you automate research workflows, like parts of literature review.
-- [Explainpaper](https://www.explainpaper.com/) - A better way to read academic papers.
-Upload a paper, highlight confusing text, get an explanation.
-- [Galactica](https://galactica.org/) - A large language model for science.
-Can summarize academic literature, solve math problems, generate Wiki articles, write scientific code, annotate molecules and proteins, and more.
-[Model API](https://github.com/paperswithcode/galai).

 ## Image

 ### Models
 - [DALL·E 2](https://openai.com/dall-e-2/) - DALL·E 2 by OpenAI is a new AI system that can create realistic images and art from a description in natural language.
 - [Stable Diffusion](https://huggingface.co/CompVis/stable-diffusion-v1-4) - Stable Diffusion by Stability AI is a state of the art text-to-image model that generates images from text.
+- [Midjourney](https://www.midjourney.com/) - Midjourney is an independent research lab exploring new mediums of thought and expanding the imaginative powers of the human species.
 - [Imagen](https://imagen.research.google/) - Imagen by Google is a text-to-image diffusion model with an unprecedented degree of photorealism and a deep level of language understanding.
 - [Make-A-Scene](https://ai.facebook.com/blog/greater-creative-control-for-ai-image-generation/) - Make-A-Scene by Meta is a multimodal generative AI method puts creative control in the hands of people who use it by allowing them to describe and illustrate their vision through both text descriptions and freeform sketches.

 ### Services
-- [Midjourney](https://www.midjourney.com/) - Midjourney is an independent research lab exploring new mediums of thought and expanding the imaginative powers of the human species.
 - [Craiyon](https://www.craiyon.com/) - Craiyon, formerly DALL-E mini, is an AI model that can draw images from any text prompt.
 - [DreamStudio](https://beta.dreamstudio.ai/) - DreamStudio is an easy-to-use interface for creating images using the Stable Diffusion image generation model.
 - [Artbreeder](https://www.artbreeder.com/) - Artbreeder is new type of creative tool that empowers users creativity by making it easier to collaborate and explore.